 “Years old” in Japanese is 歳（さい）SAI.
 So, you need to add SAI to each number just like you add “years old” in English.

-However, when it comes to 1 year old, 8 years old and 10 years old, there are pronunciation adjustments occur as below.
+However, when it comes to 1 year old, 8 years old, and 10 years old, pronunciation adjustments are necessary, as below.

 - 1 year old = Not “ichi sai” → いっさい i ssai